BradnerLab/CLL_TFnetworks_2018/README.md

 ## Overview

 This document contains scripts used to analyze data and generate figures for Ott et al (2018) in Cancer Cell.
 For inquries about specific analyses, please contact Alex Federation at federation@altius.org or Christopher Ott at christopher.ott@mgh.harvard.edu.
-In this README file, provide either an explination in pseodocode or the exact scripts used to generate each figure.
-For an up-to-date distribution of the code for network construction, please use pip (https://pypi.org/project/coltron/)
+In this README file, we provide either a detailed description  or the exact scripts used to generate each figure.
+For an up-to-date distribution of the code for network construction, please use pip (https://pypi.org/project/coltron/).
+For additional information about supplemental figures, please contact Alex Federation.

 ## Figure 1